-- 22 VAC 40-191-20.
-Describing background checks.
+22 VAC 40-191-20.
+Describing background checks

-- A. The background checks covered by this regulation are:
+The background checks covered by this regulation are:

-- 1. Sworn statement or affirmation;
+1. sworn statement or affirmation;

-- 2. Criminal history record check; and

-- 3. Central registry search.
+- 2. criminal history record check; and - 3. central registry search.

-The provisions for background checks are in §§ 63.2-1704, 63.2-1720, 63.2-1721, 63.2-1722, 63.2-1724, and 63.2-1727 of the Code of Virginia.
-Provisions for enforcement of background check regulations and other licensing, registration, and approval standards are in Chapter 17 (§ 63.2-1700 et seq.) of Title 63.2 of the Code of Virginia.
+The provisions for background checks are in §§63.2-1704, 63.2-1720, 63.2-1721, 63.2-1722, 63.2-1724, and 63.2-1727 of the Code.
+Provisions for enforcement of background check regulations and other licensing, registration, and approval standards are in Title 63.2, Chapter 17, §§63.2-1700 through 63.2-1738 of the Code.

-- B. The sworn statement or affirmation is a written document in which a person must disclose any criminal conviction and any pending criminal charges within or outside Virginia. - 1.
-For the purposes of this regulation, conviction includes any juvenile conviction or determination of delinquency if the offense involved would be a felony if committed by an adult within or outside Virginia. - 2.
+- A. The sworn statement or affirmation is a written document in which a person must disclose any criminal conviction and any pending criminal charges within or outside Virginia. - 1.
+For the purposes of this regulation, conviction includes any juvenile conviction or determination of delinquency, if the offense involved would be a felony if committed by an adult within or outside Virginia. - 2.
 The person must also disclose any instance of being the subject of a founded complaint of child abuse or neglect within or outside Virginia. - 3.
-The person must use either the model form prepared by the department or use a selfcreated form that includes all of the information that appears on the model form.
+The person must use either the model form prepared by the Department or use a self-created form that includes all of the information that appears on the model form.

-The department provides the model sworn statement or affirmation form on its website.
+Note The Department provides the model sworn statement or affirmation form on its web site.
 Requesters are permitted to submit copies of the form.
-The person who signs the sworn statement or affirmation affirms the truth of the statement.

-- C. The criminal history record check is the process of the Department of State Police to generate a criminal record report on a person.
+The person who signs the sworn statement or affirmation affirms the truth of the statement. - B. The criminal history record check is the process of the Department of State Police to generate a criminal record report on a person.
 The report must be either the criminal record clearance or the criminal history record.
-The criminal record clearance shows whether the person is guilty of: - 1.
-A barrier crime, as defined in § 63.2-1719 of the Code of Virginia; and/or - 2.
-Any other felony not included in the definition of barrier crime unless five years have elapsed since the conviction.
+The criminal record clearance shows whether the person is guilty of:

+- 1. a barrier crime, as defined in §63.2-1719 of the Code; and/or - 2. any other felony not included in the definition of barrier crime unless five years have elapsed since the conviction.